Best DNS server

 Verisign DNS service is free to use and the company highlights the three features they deem the most important and those are stability, security, and privacy.
 The service definitely delivers on that account, especially for the security and stability.
 As for the privacy, while you can never be 100% sure when it comes to the company claims, there weren't any issues and the company assures you that your public DNS data will not be sold to third parties.

 Performance, however, wasn't that great when compared to some other providers.
 Still, it's decent and depending on your needs, you might not be bothered by this.
-At the moment, DNSPerf.com ranks the service at ninth place out of ten, worldwide.
+At the moment, DNSPerf.com ranks the service at tenth place, worldwide.

 On their website, you can find tutorials on how to set up their public DNS.
 Tutorials are available for Windows 7 and 10, Mac, Linux, and mobile devices.
 There is also a tutorial on how to configure DNS server settings on your router.